CodecoolBase/dilidgent-academy-server-mindset-server-client/README.md

 - Open the `requests.http` file.
 - Issue a GET request to the `http://developer.mozilla.org`.
-- Examine the request and the response in the upcoming tab, and answer the following questions.
+- Examine the request and the response in the upcoming tab.

+Answer the following questions:

 - What information can you read from the first line of the **request**?
 - What is the method of this **request**?